ItachiPM/MovieListApp/README.md

 # IMPORTANT

-to use app you need to biuld backend from MovieListAppBackend
+to use app you need to build backend from MovieListAppBackend

 # Getting Started with Create React App